TIP ONE: WRITE YOUR OWN

 Just lazy, old-fashioned writing.
 AVOID.

 PS: Don’t pay lots!
 It doesn’t ensure quality by any means!
 Watch out for hidden ‘extras’.
-For example (a while ago so may have got more):
+For example (a while ago, so may be even more now):

 My script against well-known publishers and writers: